s-mriddhi/portfolio/README.md

 │       └── main.css
 ├── package.json
 └── README.md
-Screenshots
-Caption: The introductory section of the portfolio.

-Caption: Showcase of projects.

 Customization
 Content: Modify the Intro.js, Skills.js, Works.js, and Contact.js components to include your personal information and projects.